ViralPrajapati/Classifying-Degree-of-Orientation-on-Images/README.md

 this number N determines the resulting depth of the tree.
 We found the most effective number N to be roughly 11 attributes.

 We found that this algorithm was very sensitive to overfitting, and that shallower trees preformed much better than deep trees.
 Currently the tree depth is limited to 11 attributes (i.e. binary decision tree nodes).
+This setting results in classification accuracy which ranges from 55-69% on the test set.

 We tried a few image processing techniques to aid classification performance, such as reducing the images to a single color value (averaging over the 3 color pixel values).
 This reduced the image space down to 64 states, rather than 192.